-As of April 5, 2020, there were 104 confirmed cases of the virus in Rwanda, with no person critically ill.
-Of those, four people have recovered and been discharged- we praise God for this!
-The national stay-at-home order has been extended until mid-April.
+As of April 14, 2020, there were 134 confirmed cases of the virus in Rwanda, with no person critically ill.
+Of those, 49 people have recovered and been discharged- we praise God for this!
+The national stay-at-home order is currently in effect until mid-April.
 Schools have shut, churches gatherings have ceased, weddings have been canceled, and people are to stay in their homes.
 Non-essential businesses are closed, travel between districts is prohibited, and motorcycle taxis are not allowed to carry passengers.

 The Rwandan government has taken swift and decisive action: More than a week before the virus arrived, mandatory handwashing stations were set up outside all urban institutions and Rwanda’s culture of greeting by shaking hands and hugging was replaced by friendly two-handed waves.
 The first case was announced on the morning on March 14th, and by that evening, all churches and schools had been closed.
 Kigali airport is closed as of Friday, March 20th, and the borders were closed soon afterwards.
 Returning citizens and residents are subject to a 14-day quarantine.
 With approximately 40 ICU beds in the entire country and villages with close living quarters and no running water or electricity, it is imperative for the virus to be contained and stopped.

 Government financial assistance will not be available to the entire country.
 It will be up to neighbors to help those who are in need.